 Wednesday 7th December 2016

 Our final conference for the Local Nexus Network project stimulated exchange and debate about the related issues in re-distributed food manufacturing, food systems, and food-energy-water nexus issues at enterprise, local and regional levels.
 The event was truly multidisciplinary, welcoming contributions from engineering, agriculture, natural sciences and social sciences.
-It also encouraged debate and share perspectives with business, local authorities and stakeholders in the food, energy or water sectors.
+It also encouraged debate and shared perspectives with business, local authorities and stakeholders in the food, energy and water sectors.

 Conference report, Programme and Presentations